Travel in Austria

 • Greinburg Castle – An ancient castle built between 1488-1493 that serves as the main attraction in the small town of Grein, located alongside the Danube River.

-Day 5: Ride from Grein to Melk, the pearl of the Wachau Valley – approx. 55 kilometers.
+Day 5: Ride from Grein to Melk, the Pearl of the Wachau Valley – Approx. 55 Kilometers.

 The cycling route on this day is quite pleasant and easy, featuring picturesque and serene scenery.
 This landscape contrasts with the history of the place, a history that sailors on the Danube feared because its physical structure made it very difficult for boats to pass.
 During the ride, we recommend stopping for a visit to the Maria Taferl pilgrimage church, whose beauty attracts thousands of pilgrims every year and from which you can see a spectacular panoramic view of the entire area.
 The day’s ride ends in the town of Melk, known mainly for its ancient buildings and the Melk Abbey in the town center.